 Phase 3 of the Koranic school's project was also contracted and enabled us to build on our previous work with school children and youth through better access to education.
 The project has had significant impacts with a 40% reduction in child begging.
 Ad has seen an expansion of our work on children's rights into two new regions.
 1,000 children benefitted from a holistic package of education, health, and vocational training.
-Although the country programme has significant strength in climate and marine related activities,

-For the financial year ended 31 December 2021 this project as well as the COVID-19 response and awareness project and the Innovations in soil management project: promoting climate resilience amongst women farmers, has allowed us to grow our portfolio and meet the needs of the population in the regions we work in.
+Although the country programme has significant strength in climate and marine related activities, this project as well as the COVID-19 response and awareness project and the Innovations in soil management project: promoting climate resilience amongst women farmers, has allowed us to grow our portfolio and meet the needs of the population in the regions we work in.